Suspended in Gaffa

 "Suspended in Gaffa" is a song recorded by English art rock singer Kate Bush.
-It was the fourth single release from her album The Dreaming.
+It was released as the fourth single from her fourth studio album The Dreaming (1982).
 "Suspended in Gaffa" was released as a single in continental Europe and Australia, but not in the UK.

 The song lyrics are about seeing something one really wants (God in this case), then not being able to see or experience it ever again.
 The "gaffa" of the title and chorus refers to gaffer tape, the strong matte black tape used by technicians in the film and concert industries.

-The B-side is the original mix of "Ne t'enfuis pas", which is misspelled on the original sleeve as "Ne T'en Fui Pas", and was only released on a handful of singles in late 1982.
-"Ne t'enfuis pas" is a French phrase which means "don't run away".
+The B-side is the original mix of "Ne t'enfuis pas", which is misspelled on the sleeve as "Ne T'en Fui Pas".
 In some countries, the B-side was "Dreamtime" (which originally appeared as the B-side to "The Dreaming").

-Music video

-A music video was produced for the song, which features Bush performing an interpretive dance in what appears to be a barn.
+A music video for the song was produced.
+It features Bush performing an interpretive dance in a barn.